0xSoEasY/HTB-University-CTF-2021/The_vault/README.md

 Before, we have to make sure to have a local flag of 25 chars: we can put `HTB{AAAAAAAAAAAAAAAAAAAA}` in `flag.txt`.

 We will then put our breakpoint at `0xC3A1: cmp eax, ecx` in gdb or IDA for example.
 At each round, the value of our input will be in `eax` and the corresponding char of the flag will be in `ecx`: we will note the `ecx` value, pass to the next char, note the `ecx` value, pass to the next char etc...

+### Using a Qiling solving script

 Or we can automate this process with a script, using Qiling for example!

 ```python
 from qiling import *